Meet the Florida Board of Trustees

 Chiefland, trustee since 2014

-A native Floridian, Lynetta is Secretary/Treasurer of Usher Land & Timber, Inc., a family-owned logging, farming and cattle company in Chiefland, Levy County, Florida.
-She served on the Suwannee River Water Management District Governing Board for 14 years (10 years as Chairman of the Board) and the Florida Forever Advisory Council.
-Lynetta is past President of Florida Forestry Association (the first female President in its 91 year history) and is the agricultural citizen appointee to the Acquisition ad Restoration Council (ARC).
-She currently serves on the Board of Directors of Drummond Community Bank.
+A native Floridian, Lynetta is Secretary/Treasurer of Usher Land & Timber, Inc., a family-owned logging, farming and cattle company in Chiefland, Florida.
+She served on the Suwannee River Water Management District Governing Board for 14 years and the Florida Forever Advisory Council.
+Lynetta is past President of Florida Forestry Association (the first female President in its 91-year history) and is the agricultural citizen appointee to the Acquisition ad Restoration Council.
 In 2013, she was named Woman of the Year in Agriculture for the state of Florida.
-Lynetta was honored as the Swisher Sweet/Sunbelt Ag Expo Farmer of the Year for 2018.
+Lynetta was honored as the Swisher Sweet/Sunbelt Ag Expo Farmer of the Year for 2018 and in October 2022 honored with the Florida Department of Agriculture and Consumer Services’ Agricultural-Environmental Leadership Award.
 She is a graduate of the University of Florida College of Law.
 Lynetta and Ken have one son, Korey, and they live in Fanning Springs on the banks of the beautiful Suwannee River.

 Orlando, trustee since 2015

-Ted Haddock serves as Executive Director for The Edward E. Haddock Jr. Family Foundation, which invests in restoring relationships between people and planet.
-Haddock established Common Pictures, to engage pressing social issues through humanizing stories.
-Ted also established Trust Foundation to address natural preservation and endangered species; The Foundation Hub, a collaborative work-space for non-profits; Kaley Square, an asset-based community development organization in a distressed community; Friends of Tinker Field Foundation promoting Orlando’s civil rights history; and co-manages Orlando Together, a multi-ethnic effort to undermine legacies of racial segregation.
-Haddock serves on the boards of Institute for Sport and Social Justice, The Human Trafficking Institute based in Washington, DC and is President of the Board of Trustees for Orlando Land Trust.
-Ted spent ten years as Director of Photography for International Justice Mission where he provided a global voice for survivors of human rights abuses and helped to brand the organization in its formative years.
-Haddock received his MFA in Photography from Indiana University and his BA from Furman University.
+Ted serves as President of The Edward E. Haddock Jr. Family Foundation, which invests in the work of social justice and environmental stewardship.
+He established Common Pictures to engage pressing social issues by creating films and stories that heal; Trust Foundation to foster natural preservation and endangered species; The Foundation Hub, a collaborative workspace for non-profits; Kaley Square, an asset-based community development organization in a distressed community; and Friends of Tinker Field Foundation promoting Orlando’s civil rights history.
+Ted serves on the boards of Humanite, Institute for Sport and Social Justice, The Human Trafficking Institute and Orlando Land Trust.
+He spent 10 years as Director of Photography for International Justice Mission where he provided a global voice for survivors of human rights abuses and helped to brand the organization in its formative years.
+Ted received his MFA in Photography from Indiana University and his BA from Furman University.

-As President of Full Sail University, Garry Jones is one of the prime catalysts of the university’s forward motion, as he continually works to ensure that the school’s progress maintains the original mission and culture – or “heartbeat” – of the institution.
+As President of Full Sail University, Garry Jones is one of the prime catalysts of the university’s forward motion, as he continually works to ensure that the university’s progress maintains the original mission and culture of the institution.
 Garry served as a consultant during the creation of Full Sail, and in 1980 joined the faculty as an educator.
-From 1980 to 1999, he served in a variety of leadership roles across the institution, and was promoted to the role of President in 1999.
+From 1980 to 1999, he served in a variety of leadership roles across the institution and was promoted to the role of President in 1999.
 During his tenure as President, Full Sail University has received a wide range of accolades and awards for its educational approach and the quality of its curriculum.
-Garry has also received awards for his leadership such as being named ITFlorida’s “IT Leader of the Year” in 2009, recognition on Florida Trend Magazine’s “Florida 500 List” identifying the 500 most influential Floridians across the state, and being named one of the “2018 Men of the Year” by Orlando Family Magazine.
+Garry has also received awards for his leadership such as being named ITFlorida’s “IT Leader of the Year” in 2009, recognition on Florida Trend Magazine’s “Florida 500 List” identifying the 500 most influential Floridians across the state, and most recently being named one of the Orlando Business Journal’s “Power Players” in 2022.

 Sanford, trustee since 2018

-Gilbert serves as the Board Chair of the Bradley-Turner Foundation, a 5th generation foundation.
+Gilbert serves as the Board Chair of the Bradley-Turner Foundation.
 He has been involved with the work of the Beloco Foundation for over a decade and a half, formally joining as a trustee in 2000.
-The grandson of the founder of Beloco, Gilbert has prioritized defining the foundation’s mission and strengthening governance.
+The grandson of the founder of Beloco, Gilbert has prioritized defining the foundation’s Mission and strengthening governance.
 He is also a trustee of W.C.
 Bradley Company, Epworth-by-the-Sea, and Andrew College.
 Gilbert is the immediate past board chair of the Southeastern Council of Foundations.
-While not in the boardroom, Gilbert manages Kimi Farms Christmas Trees, has a small commercial realestate development partnership, and is working on a series of children's books based on his life in the South.
+While not in the boardroom, Gilbert manages Kimi Farms Christmas Trees, has a small commercial real-estate development partnership, and is working on a series of children’s books based on his life in the South.
 A graduate of the University of Georgia, Gilbert continues to be involved at his alma mater, serving as the Chair of the Dean’s Council of the Franklin College of Arts and Sciences.
-He and his wife, Jamee, have two sons, William (7) and Benjamin (4).
+He and his wife, Jamee, have two sons, William and Benjamin and a daughter, Juliette.

 Orlando, trustee since 2019

-JoAnn currently owns J Properties, LLC, a restoration and management company of historic properties in the Jacksonville area.
+JoAnn currently owns J Properties, LLC, a restoration, and management company of historic properties in the Jacksonville area.
 In 2008, she retired as President of the Jacksonville-based National Financial Brokerage, Inc. JoAnn served as Chair for the Florida Board of Trustees from 2016 to 2019.
 She is a former Board Chair of Resco Products, Inc. and is married to Jack Meeks, a CPA and President of Jack Meeks & Associates.
+JoAnn holds a B.S. in Forestry from the University of New Hampshire and an MBA from the University of North Florida.